 Appeal to your customer’s emotions by suggesting exclusivity.
 People love exclusivity.
 Exclusivity elicits desire.
 Basic economics tells us that as supply decreases, demand increases.
 With that small supply, the value is very high.
 There is power in a limited offer and what feels like VIP access.
 A “Just for you” subject line can be sent out to thousands of people, but can make those people feel individually rewarded by your company.

-With content in mind and strategy in place, there is only one thing left: characters.
-There is such thing as “netiquette” and offenders will be sent to the spam folder.
+With content in mind and strategy in place, there’s just one thing left: characters.
+Following “netiquette” is a must because offenders will be sent to the spam folder.

 Keep It Short And Mobile Friendly

 Your subject line length should be short.
 Keep in mind that users are not only checking their email from desktops but from mobile devices, as well.
-As of May 2015, 75% of Gmail users access their email through a mobile device.
-Keep your subject line short and accessible by every user.
+The vast majority of Gmail users access their email through a mobile device.
+Keep your subject line short and accessible for every user.

 An email subject line should be easy on the eyes.
 Special characters are generally advised against, so avoid using symbols to replace actual letters.
 Also, avoid white space between letters.
 You want your subject line to be easily read.